AdobeDocs/commerce-admin.en/help/catalog/product-create-grouped.md

    Take note that the **[!UICONTROL Quantity]** field is not available because the value is derived from the individual products that make up the group.

    Grouped product does not have its own price in the Catalog.
-Grouped product price is derived from the price of individual products that make up the group as well.
+Grouped product price is derived from the price of individual products that are included in the group.

 1. Because the product is not yet ready to publish, set **[!UICONTROL Enable Product]** to `No` ( ![Toggle no](../assets/toggle-no.png) ).